hpc-carpentry/tuning_lammps/_episodes/06-invoking-kokkos.md

 ---
-title: "Invoking Kokkos"
+title: "Invoking KOKKOS"
 teaching: 25
 exercises: 5
 questions:
-- "Why should I use Kokkos?"
+- "Why should I use KOKKOS?"
-- "How do I invoke Kokkos within LAMMPS?"
+- "How do I invoke KOKKOS within LAMMPS?"
 objectives:
-- "Learn how to invoke Kokkos in a LAMMPS run"
+- "Learn how to invoke KOKKOS in a LAMMPS run"
 - "Learn how to transition from a normal LAMMPS call to an accelerated call"
 keypoints:
-- "Kokkos is a templated C++ library which allows a *single implementation* of a software application on different kinds of hardware"
+- "KOKKOS is a templated C++ library which allows a *single implementation* of a software application on different kinds of hardware"
 ---
-## Kokkos
+## KOKKOS

 In recent times, the HPC industry has witnessed dramatic architectural revolution.
 Modern HPC architecture